Skip to main content

 Research has shown that testosterone and growth hormone have additive effects on protein synthesis and fat metabolism.
 This means that when used together, they can lead to greater improvements in lean body mass and reductions in body fat than either therapy alone.

 A common protocol for men on TRT might involve weekly injections of Testosterone Cypionate, alongside twice-weekly injections of a GHRH peptide.
-The is typically administered before bedtime to mimic the body’s natural GH release cycle during deep sleep.
+The peptide therapy is typically administered before bedtime to mimic the body’s natural GH release cycle during deep sleep.
 This timing can also enhance sleep quality, a benefit that many individuals on this combined protocol report.

 For women, a similar principle applies, though the dosages of both testosterone and peptides are adjusted to their specific physiological needs.
 The goal is to create a hormonal environment that supports vitality and well-being, using a multi-faceted approach.